ossf/scorecard/README.md

 ## Overview

 ### What is Scorecards?

-We created Scorecards to give consumers of open-source projects an easy way to judge whether their dependencies are safe.
+We created Scorecards to give maintainers of open-source projects a way to improve their security best practices and consumers of open-source projects an easy way to judge whether their dependencies are safe.

 Scorecards is an automated tool that assesses a number of important heuristics [("checks")](#scorecard-checks) associated with software security and assigns